arithefirst/now-playing-widget/README.md

 ## Changing the Color Scheme and Alignment (optional)

-The default color scheme is pictured above, in a black and gray theme with right align.
+The default color scheme is pictured above, in a black and gray theme with left align.
 However, there is a build-in endpoint that allows you to control the theming and alignment of the widget.
 To apply a custom widget, follow the steps below.

 1. Visit `YOUR_SERVER_URL/config.html`
 2. Select the colors you would like to use for each element VIA the color pickers